Convolvulus arvensis: Ecology

-As an invasive
+As an invasive species

 Outside its native range, field bindweed does not appear to be a significant threat to natural habitats.
 It primarily requires disturbed ground (agricultural land), and is easily shaded out by taller shrubs and trees.
 It may dominate the ground flora in some low quality, open grassland areas, however.
 In North America it can become the or a co-dominant plant in specific habitats: the low vegetation found around vernal pools in Sacramento County, and around large pools in Tehama County, California; riparian corridors in Wyoming and Colorado; aspen stands and mountain-mahogany (Cercocarpus spp.) shrubland/grassland in Colorado; and disturbed riverbank areas in the Montreal area of Canada.
 In some nature parks, it is commonly found in areas of disturbed soil, such as camp grounds or around horse corrals in California.
 Similarly, the report of its invasive character from Colorado is from former agricultural land being restored to a more natural state by The Nature Conservancy.
 Employees for the same organisation also reported that it was a significant weed on an irrigated plot of farmland in northern Idaho where native bunchgrass and forbs were cultivated, insofar that it caused "decreasing biodiversity" on the land.

+A study conducted in 2003 has shown that with future global atmospheric carbon levels, field bindweed shows increased growth with increased atmospheric carbon which could potentially expand its range and outcompete native species that might not tolerate such conditions.

 It is thought to have little effect on native fauna, although it may sometime be eaten by farm livestock.
 It may cause photosensitisation in susceptible animals.
 There is a report of its roots (rhizomes) being possibly poisonous to pigs. and the alkaloids it contains may be poisonous to horses in sufficient amounts.
 There are also reports of it being eaten by sheep and pigs to control it without reported problems.

-Chemistry
+Chemistry and uses

 Bindweed contains several alkaloids which are toxic for mice, including pseudotropine, and lesser amounts of tropine, tropinone, and meso-cuscohygrine.
+The alkaloids are also reported to give the plant psychoactive properties.

+Its leaves contain glycosides and have been traditionally used to treat hypertension and as a laxative and diuretic.